-Runner’s knee is a general term for a number of conditions that cause knee pain and is a common issue among highly-active adults.
+Runner’s knee is a general term for several conditions that cause knee pain and is a common issue among highly-active adults.

-While runner’s knee is a general term for knee issues related to knee fatigue induced by physical aggravation, there are three conditions most associated with the term – Iliotibial Band Syndrome (ITBS), Patellofemoral Pain Syndrome (PFPS) and Patella Tendonitis.
+While runner’s knee is a general term for knee issues related to knee fatigue induced by physical aggravation, there are 3 conditions most associated with the term – iliotibial band syndrome (ITBS), patellofemoral pain syndrome (PFPS), and patella tendonitis.

 Iliotibial Band Syndrome (ITBS)

-Repetitive flexion and extension of the knee during running causes the band to rub over the lateral femoral epicondyle (bone directly behind and above the knee) and may lead the area to become inflamed.
+Repetitive flexion and extension of the knee during running causes the band to rub over the lateral femoral epicondyle (the bone directly behind and above the knee) and may lead the area to become inflamed.

-Overtime, as protective tissues are worn away, the pain from this inflammation may become more and more severe, to the point of drastic reduction in mobility.
+Over time, as protective tissues are worn away, the pain from this inflammation may become more and more severe, to the point of a drastic reduction in mobility.